European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-javascript-v2.md

 ### constructor()

-Constructs an EUID object.
+Constructs a UID2 object.

 :::tip
-Instead of calling this function, you can just use the global `__euid` object.
+Instead of calling this function, you can just use the global `__uid2` object.
 :::

 ### init(opts: object): void